nikokent/nodejs-template/README.md

 as well as having git installed for terminal

 ## Instructions:
-  - Clone this repo project
+  - Clone this repo project with 'git clone https://github.com/nikokent/nodejs-template.git'
   - navigate to folder in terminal and run 'bash run-installs.sh'